Code-Institute-Submissions/deniseleechewwoon-project-4-swee...eat/README.md

     - Tested with the test credit card number and payment is completed and user redirected back to the product listings page
 6. Admin Page
     * Add Product Listing
-        - Add product form works well
+        - Add product form and works well
     * Edit Product listing Page
         - Details displayed were of selected entry from main products page
         - Tried to update all fields and uploaded a new image and it displays well and return to main products page